IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 Initially, when working with test images, unde RGB space, the _red_ and _green_ channel seems working well in identifying yellow and white lane lines.
 An ensemble method (logic AND) is used in combining the two channels.

 However, it is challenging for RGB channel color masking to perform well under poor lighting conditions, such as under tree shadow.

-We find HLS (Hue, Lightness, Saturation) has good performace in picking out lane line features under different lightingg conditions.
+We find HLS (Hue, Lightness, Saturation) has good performace in picking out lane line features under different light conditions, since lightness is extracted as independent feature channel.
+Combing color thresholding, saturation channel masking is good at picking out artificial marks such as lane lines.

 ## Video